 LOCAD is The Key to Your Success

-There are a lot of things to take care of and implement, when you’re trying to ensure the success of your E-Commerce business.
+There are a lot of things to take care of and implement when you’re trying to ensure the success of your E-Commerce business.
 While you’re working out the front-end details of everything outlined above, let us worry about everything else.
 LOCAD offers a flexible supply chain as a service platform for multi-channel fulfillment, on-demand warehousing, and distribution.
 Our product is a holistic and simple technology platform to manage the backend infrastructure of your E-Commerce.

 LOCAD has years of experience, working with shop platforms, E-Commerce entrepreneurs, and Enterprise level clients.
 We have dynamic and scalable technology solutions to put your product into the hands of your customers as easily and as quickly as possible.
 As a major shipper, Locad has contracted rates with many courier companies that can lead to significant cost savings vs the rates you pay in the branch or online directly with the courier.
-Savings on shipping cost can be a major factor to consider a fulfillment partner.
+Savings on shipping costs can be a major factor to consider a fulfillment partner.

 Locad offers a powerful solution that enables you to:

-- Have an integration with all of your sales channels ranging from your website, to marketplaces and shop platforms such as Lazada, Woo and Shopify.
+- Have an integration with all of your sales channels ranging from your website to marketplaces and shop platforms such as Lazada, Woo, and Shopify.